-- Practice professional sales and marketing techniques. - Apply effective entrepreneurship and management principles. - Apply financial and accounting techniques. - Practice human resources management techniques. - · Operate standard computer software applications. - · Demonstrate professionalism.
+- Apply professional sales and marketing skills to a wide range of business opportunities - Apply effective entrepreneurship and management principles to new and existing business ventures - Perform basic financial analysis and accounting functions. - Develop solutions to basic human resources management issues. - · Operate standard computer software applications. - Demonstrate ethical professionalism.

-- ENG 87, ENG 88, ENG 99, IT 98, MATH 90, and MATH 97 are preparatory courses for the college-level work required of this major.
-To determine if students must complete these courses, see Course Descriptions beginning on page 144.
+- 1. ENG 87, ENG 88, ENG 90, ENG 99, IT 98, MATH 90, and MATH 97 are preparatory courses for the college-level work required of this major.
+To determine if students must complete these courses, see Course Descriptions.
 These courses are non-matriculating and do not count toward credit hours required for graduation. - 2.
 IT 120, Integrated Computer Applications is required the first semester.
 The competency prerequisite for this course indicates that students should have basic computer literacy including knowledge of the Windows® operating system.
 In addition, it is recommended that students who do not keyboard at a minimum speed of 20 correct words per minute without looking at the keyboard take IT 98, Introduction to Keyboarding, concurrently with IT 120.
 These students should then take IT 109 the second semester.

 - Because of the need to stay current with technology, computer software courses must be taken within three (3) years of graduation, except IT 120, which must be taken within four (4) years of graduation. - 4.
-LE 100, Learning Techniques, is recommended for all students with a high school grade-point average of less than 3.0 and is recommended for all students needing improved college-level learning skills.
-LE 100 is required to be taken during the first semester for all students with a high school grade point average of 2.5 or less.
-All students placed on academic probation are required to take LE 100 the semester they are placed on probation and must earn a B- grade or higher to continue in subsequent semesters.
-Students required to take LE 100 must enroll in that course to be allowed to enroll in other courses. - To continue in the Business AAS degree, students must receive a B- or better in BUS 151.
+Students with a high school grade-point average of 2.5 or less are required to take LE 100, Learning Techniques, during their first semester.
+LE 100 is also recommended for all students with a high school grade-point average of less than 3.0 or for those students who need improved college-level learning skills.
+Students placed on academic probation are required to take LE 100 the semester they are placed on probation and must earn a B- grade or higher to continue at the College.
+Students required to take LE 100 must enroll in LE 100 in order to be able to enroll in other courses. - To continue in the Business AAS degree, students must receive a B- or better in BUS 151 and BUS 201.

 - 1. A minimum of 64 total semester credit hours as outlined below. - 2.
-A grade of C or better in all BUS AAS Degree core courses. - $3. \ \ A \ cumulative \ grade \ point \ average \ of \ 2.0 \ or \ better.$
+A grade of C or better in all Degree Courses listed below. - 3.
+Acumulative grade point average of 2.0 or better.